 What is vermouth?
 Well, let’s start with what vermouth is not.
-Vermouth is not only a supporting role to classic cocktails, nor is it the dry, bitter stuff that languished away in Mom and Dad’s liquor cabinet, only to be drunk in secret by soon-to-be rueful teens when left alone at home for the weekend.
-Yes Mom, your Martini Extra Dry met the same stomach-turning fate as the Jose Cuervo Margarita mix, the suspiciously-watered-down Gosling’s rum and that sticky bottle of Manischewitz kosher wine.
+Vermouth is not solely a supporting role to classic cocktails, nor is it the dry, bitter stuff that languished away in Mom and Dad’s liquor cabinet, only to be drunk in secret by soon-to-be rueful teens when left alone at home for the weekend.
+Yes, Mom, your Martini Extra Dry met the same stomach-turning fate as the Jose Cuervo Margarita mix, the suspiciously-watered-down Gosling’s rum and that sticky bottle of Manischewitz kosher wine.

 So, let’s move on.
 Vermouth is—by definition—an aromatized, fortified wine flavored with botanicals such as herbs, spices, roots, barks, flowers, or seeds.
 The key to crafting vermouth is that the wine is aromatized and fortified (anywhere from 13% to 22% alcohol by volume), not just one or the other.

 Vermouth, whether dark or light in color—whether sweet or dry—is all derived from…white wine!
 Surprised?
 Yes, the dark, amber, nearly-black “red” vermouth is a white wine that has been doctored and dosed with a long list of ingredient that nearly all hold some sort of medicinal claim to fame.
 In fact, the name vermouth originates in the German word for wormwood, a common, principal ingredient at the time of commercial vermouth’s conception in the 19th century.
 Unlike long-aged, fortified wines that gain their dark color from oxidization and abuse (think Portuguese Madeira), vermouth acquires most of its color from the final addition of caramelized sugar to dictate sweetness and appearance and balance the distinctly bitter flavor profile.